 Steps for the student/university to follow in the application process:

-Applicants selected for the interview process will be notified in mid-October and an in-person or video interview scheduled.
+Applicants selected for the interview process will be notified in mid-October and a video interview scheduled.

 Contact Person: (preceptor, supervisor or extern coordinator)